-Brent has experience representing financial institutions, debt buyers, and law firms.
+Brent Yarborough primarily focuses his practice on regulatory compliance and the defense of consumer law claims.
+He has experience representing financial institutions, debt buyers, and law firms.
 He has defended claims involving the Fair Debt Collection Practices Act, the Fair Credit Reporting Act, the Telephone Consumer Protection Act, the Truth In Lending Act, and various state law claims asserted against lenders and their assignees.
-Brent has also provided compliance advice on matters related to the FDCPA, UDAAP, and state debt collection laws.
+Brent has also provided compliance advice on matters related to the FDCPA, UDAAP, and state debt collection and privacy laws.

 Brent is a frequent speaker on topics related to consumer financial services regulation and litigation.
 His recent presentations, podcasts and webinars include: